pm2-hive/pm2-hive.github.io/docs/features/app-declaration.md

 ---
 layout: docs
-title: Application Declaration
+title: Process File
 description: Manage applications via a configuration file
 permalink: /docs/usage/application-declaration/
 ---

-## Application declaration
+## Process File

-PM2 empowers your process management workflow, by allowing you to fine-tune the behavior, options, environment variables, logs files of each processes and lot more via a configuration file.
+PM2 empowers your process management workflow, by allowing you to fine-tune the behavior, options, environment variables, logs files of each app via a process file.
 It's particularly useful for micro service based applications.

-This file can be both JSON or YAML.
+Format supported are JSON or YAML.
+The JSON format is handled like a classic javascript file, so you can put comments or execute code inside it.

 ## Example